Maximizing higher eigenvalues in dimensions three and above: Introduction and main results

 For existence and regularity results on maximizers of $\Lambda_k([g])$ on surfaces, see~\cite{Karpukhin-Nadirashvili-Penskoi-Polterovich:2022:existence, Petrides:2018:exist-of-max-eigenval-on-surfaces}.
 See also \cite{Kim:2022:second-sphere-eigenval, Karpukhin-Metras-Polterovich:2024:dirac-eigenval-opt, Perez-Ayala:2021:conf-laplace-sire-xu-norm, Perez-Ayala:2022:extr-metrics-paneitz-operator, Gursky-Perez-Ayala:2022:2d-eigenval-conform-laplacian} for some related eigenvalue optimization results.

 The motivation for the above optimization problem arises from its connection to harmonic maps into spheres.
 Namely, critical measures $\mu$ of the functional $\overline{\lambda}_k$ are generated by such maps.
-More precisely, one can construct a map $u\colon (M, g) \to \Sph^n$ consisting of the $k$-th eigenfunctions of~\eqref{eq:meas-eigenfunc}.
-Then it follows that $\mu = \abs{du}^2_g dv_g$, $\lambda_k(|du|^2_g dv_g) = 1$, and and the map $u$ solves the equation
+More precisely, one can construct a map $u\colon (M, g) \to \Sph^n$ whose coordinate functions are $k$-th eigenfunctions of~\eqref{eq:meas-eigenfunc}.
+Then it follows that $\mu = \abs{du}^2_g dv_g$, $\lambda_k(|du|^2_g dv_g) = 1$, and the map $u$ solves the equation